Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 By now, you may be thinking,

 “What is the writer’s intent in telling me these things?”
 My intent is simple.
-I am an investigator and I am looking for the evidence of the true church.
+I am an investigator and I am looking for the evidence of Christ's church.
 That church would have certain earmarks, past and present, that would readily identify it as being consistent or inconsistent with the way Christ would have done things.
 Yes, they were just humans and all humans make mistakes.
 Even Moses made mistakes.
 And although no church is responsible for the actions of it’s members, every church is responsible for the actions of it’s leaders.
 And if it is the true church, then it’s leaders would be in direct communiqué with Christ and therefore, would do things consistent with the way Christ would have done them.
 This is an extremely significant evidentiary fact that cannot be overlooked or explained away.
-Why?
-Because the Church that could not have been Christ’s church yesterday, ...could not be Christ’s church today.
-Think about that for a minute.
-Remember when I said “How could a church that did not fall in line with the way Christ would have done things be Christ’s true church?”
-And “What but the evidence itself could prove whether or not a church fell in that category?”
-Ask yourself this, “Where did this style of Christianity come from ...and would the Lord’s true church have had anything to do with it?”

 Think about this...
 A police officer will work several hit and run accidents in his career.
 I worked one a few years ago that occurred in the 2600 block of E. University late at night.
 The victim vehicle had been damaged to the point it could not move.
 The suspect vehicle had fled the scene.
 In the roadway was an array of pieces and parts from both cars.
 The first thing I had to do was to try and separate those parts into groups.
 Those belonging to the victim vehicle and those belonging to the suspect vehicle.
 I then took height measurements of impact points from the suspect vehicle onto the victim vehicle and I collected paint transfers from the suspect vehicle.
 My victim vehicle was red.
 The paint transfers from the suspect vehicle told me the suspect vehicle was dark blue.
 After I did all this I figured the suspect vehicle was too badly damaged to have gotten very far.
 During a cruise through the adjoining neighborhood I found another vehicle part in the road.
 Soon I found another and another.
 Like the story of Hansel and Gretel, I followed the trail of parts to a smashed up blue vehicle in a driveway.
 At the scene I had collected about a half dozen parts or so.
 Even though the color seemed the same to the eye, I collected paint samples of the suspect vehicle to be analyzed in the lab for positive identification to my paint transfers I collected from the red vehicle.
 I then matched the parts I had collected at the scene to the vehicle.
 One by one, the pieces were held into place and photographed where they fit into the suspect vehicle.
 All perfect matches.
 When I was done, I had a bullet proof case for court.
 No matter what anybody said in court, I could prove beyond a shadow of a doubt, that this was the one in a million cars out there that hit my victim that night.